-The chart on the left shows the total greenhouse gas emissions from the energy consumed by the South annex, expressed in tonnes of CO2 equivalent (CO2e).
-CO2e is used by many industries to compare the overall global warming potential (GWP) of the greenhouse gases emitted by different processes.
+The chart on the left shows the total greenhouse gas emissions from the energy consumed by the South annex, expressed in tonnes of CO_2 equivalent (CO_2e).
+CO_2e is used by many industries to compare the overall global warming potential (GWP) of the greenhouse gases emitted by different processes.

 Methane consumption decreased markedly in 2022 due to intermittent failure of both methane fired boilers throughout the year.
 Those boilers are the sole consumers of methane in the South building.
 In December, facilities engineers were able to use heat pump energy to replace the heat normally produced by the boilers, with the happy consequence of reducing greenhouse gas generation for the whole month!
+With the repair of the boilers in January of 2023, an increase in methane is expected.

-2022 LEED Performance Electricity
+2023 LEED Performance Electricity